rupam87/Cucumber/README.md

 deleting the local default docker machine - "docker-machine rm default"

 2. Executing a mvn command to run cucumber tests would internally create the Selenium Hub and Nodes in docker default machine.
-The DockerSrart.bat file contains command to execute docker-compose.yml and is executed by java code under @BeforeSuite.
+The DockerStart.bat file contains command to execute docker-compose.yml and is executed by java code under @BeforeSuite.
 The output of the docker command is redirected to a file "output.txt".
-Subsequently the java code checks for
+Subsequently the java code checks for :
-   a.
-Reads the docker machine's Public IP from output.txt
+   *a.
+Reads the docker machine's Public IP from output.txt *b.
-   b.
 Waits to check for the line "Registered a node" - indicating Hub and nodes are up.
-   c.
+   *c.
 Executes 'dockerScale.bat' in a new cmd window.
-   d.
+   *d.
 Invokes the API "http://dockerPublicIP:4444/grid/api/hub", reads the slots from the JSON response
       to match the slot count. i.e. No of Nodes expected count.

 3. @AfterSuite ensures that the dockerDown.bat is executed and waits for 5 secs for docker to stop all the containers before deleting the output.txt file.